Types of Aid

 • Can I use this loan as an international student?

 Ultimately, choosing a loan and lender is completely up to you.
-We are happy to provide you with the names of lenders our students have chosen over the past several years.
+As a tool, we are providing you a list of lenders to consider.

+Lenders were selected solely in the best interests of student borrowers and without consideration of any financial benefit to Quinnipiac University.
+This list is reviewed and updated annually.
+Students apply for the loan through the lenders website.
 Most lenders after being credit-approved will send the information about your loan directly to the university.
 Remember, applying for a loan is a process and it could take several weeks to complete the process and have the funds sent to the school.
+Please plan accordingly.

 Important note: Pursuant to Section 155 of the Higher Education Act of 1965, as amended, (HEA) and to satisfy the requirements of Section 128(e)(3) of the Truth in Lending Act, a lender must obtain a completed self-certification form (PDF) signed by the applicant before a private education loan can be disbursed.
 Some lenders may ask you for the Quinnipiac University School of Law OPE ID# which is 00140201.